peng-hui/research-notes/ideas/README.md

 - Data flow fuzzing.
 Tracking taint in the process in fuzzing.

 - Maintain internal states for fuzzing?
     - Performance.
 It is a hard question.
-It is imfeasible to monitor all internal states and thoroughly study and fuzz.
+It is infeasible to monitor all internal states and thoroughly study and fuzz.
 How to do it selectively is a question.
     - Doing something like that is a hard question.